yuanbei/Nars-Wiki/Perception-In-NARS.md

 In the context of NARS, "perception" is the process to organize the system's experience into its internal representation, to be used to carry out its tasks.

+Perception is based on sensation, but provides more complicated structures and patterns to satisfy the needs of the system.
+Perception is restricted by the system's (1) sensitive capability (what can be experienced), (2) cognitive capability (what can be derived from experience), and (3) motivations/tasks (what are important and urgent).
+The actual result of perception also depends on the content of the system's experience.
+Therefore, perception in NARS is not an attempt to model the world "as it is", nor to emulate human perception in all details.

+In NARS there is no separate "perception module" (or modules for vision, hearing, etc.).
+Perception is unified with other cognitive processes, including reasoning, learning, and so on.
+Notions like "perception" can be used to stress certain aspects of this process, but not to isolate a sub-process from it.

+####Sensation

 The previous NARS implementations depend on a "native input" channel, where the system's experience is a stream of Narsese sentences that can be directly transformed into the system's memory, which is a conceptual network.
 Perception based on this input takes the form of "high-level perception", in which new concepts are formed to organize the system's experience into a more general and stable way.
 Beside that, the system can be extended to have sensation and low-level perception, so as to get experience consisting of other types of stimulus, and to integrate them into the system's memory.

-####Sensation

 NARS can have multiple sensory channels, each corresponds to a type of sensor that converts a form of stimulus in the external or internal environment into the system.
 Such a channel can either be built into the system at compile time, or connected to the system at run time.
 It is taken to be an organ or tool of the system, which can be invoked by the system by executing certain commands with arguments, as introduced in NAL-8, and produce output values in return.